-Shoreline Community College College Catalog 2009-2010 Shoreline Community College CATALOG 2009 - 2010 Shoreline Community College provides equal opportunity in education and employment and does not discriminate on the basis of race, sex, age, color, religion, national origin, marital status, gender, sexual orientation or disability.
-This publication is available in alternate formats by contacting the Office of Special Services at (206) 546-5832 or (206) 546-4520 (TDD).
+Shoreline Community College CATALOG 2010 - 2011 Shoreline Community College provides equal opportunity in education and employment and does not discriminate on the basis of race, sex, age, color, religion, national origin, marital status, gender, sexual orientation or disability.
+The following person has been designated to handle inquiries regarding the non-discrimination policies: Tonya Drake, Vice President for Student Success Shoreline Community College 16101 Greenwood Ave N Shoreline, WA 98133 Telephone: 206-546-6910 E-Mail: tdrake@shoreline.edu This publication is available in alternate formats by contacting the Office of Special Services at (206) 546-5832 or (206) 546-4520 (TDD).
 Every effort has been made to assure the accuracy of the information contained in this catalog.
 Students are advised, however, that such information is subject to change without notice, and advisors should, therefore, be consulted on a regular basis for current information.
 The College and its divisions reserve the right at any time to make changes in any regulations or requirements governing instruction in and graduation from the College and its various divisions.
 Changes shall take effect whenever the proper authorities determine and shall apply not only to prospective students but also to those who are currently enrolled at the College.
 Except as other conditions permit, the College will make every reasonable effort to ensure that students currently enrolled in programs and making normal progress toward completion of any requirements will have the opportunity to complete any program which is to be discontinued.
 LIMITATION OF LIABILITY: The College's total liability for claims arising from a contractual relationship with the student in any way related to classes or programs shall be limited to the tuition and expenses paid by the student to the College for those classes or programs.
 In no event shall the College be liable for any special, indirect, incidental, or consequential damages, including but not limited to, loss of earnings or profits.
 A MESSAGE FROM THE PRESIDENT At Shoreline, every student counts...
 Dear Students: